 4. Aloha Editor

-Aloha Editor is a lightweight WYSIWYG HTML editor integrating rich audio, video, images, and animation media.
-Aloha has its license and is available in an open-source format.
+Aloha Editor is a lightweight WYSIWYG HTML editor that integrates rich audio, video, images, and animation media.
+It has a license and is available in an open-source format.

 Aloha was initially created for the Genetics CMS project, and several other project components, along with its source code, were later made available.
 All over, it is a decent option to choose from.